kossakova/Bike_Sharing/README.md

 - Average ride time is less than 50 min

 ## Additional Visualization
 One of the crucial aspects to consider when planning to open bike sharing business is maintenance.
-Foe this project we came up with additional visualization to determine what times will be best to complete bike maintenance.
+For this project we came up with additional visualization to determine what times will be the best to complete bike maintenance.
 Here are our findings:

 - As we determined earlier in out heatmaps, and bar charts best time will be Sundays thru Wednesday from 12 to 5 am.
+We provided with wide range of visualisation bars for each day of the month, weekday and hour of the day to present best times for maintnance work.

 ![Bars.](https://github.com/kossakova/Bikesharing/blob/main/IMG/Bars.png)